-The Public Safety & Security Office is located at 110 S. Kingshighway, St. Charles, Mo., 63301, and provides protection and service to the Lindenwood community by foot, bicycle and vehicular patrols 24 hours a day, 365 days a year.
+The Public Safety & Security Office is located on the 4th floor of the Spellmann Campus Center at 209 S. Kingshighway, St. Charles, Mo., 63301, and provides protection and service to the Lindenwood community by foot, bicycle and vehicular patrols 24 hours a day, 365 days a year.
 A director, assistant director and a staff of 20 officers have the responsibility of enforcing university policies.